vtbassmatt/django-expression-fields/README.md

 -----------------------------

 Right now, the project has no dependencies outside of Django itself.
-It works with Python 3.4 and 2.7.
+It has been updated to work with Python 3.9-3.10 and Django 3.2-4.0.

 * `pip install django-expression-fields`
 * Add `expression_fields` to your `INSTALLED_APPS`.